 Explore Bariatric Wheelchairs at Direct Supply®

-Direct Supply provides an extensive selection of bariatric wheelchairs from top brands such as Panacea, Invacare, Graham Field, Gendron, and more.
+Direct Supply provides an extensive selection of bariatric wheelchairs from top brands such as Panacea, Drive Medical, Invacare, Graham Field, Gendron, and more.
 Our range includes various models and features to ensure you find the perfect fit for your residents’ specific needs.
 Whether you require wheelchairs with high weight capacities, specialized seating options, or enhanced maneuverability, we have the right solution.
 Our diverse inventory ensures that you can select wheelchairs that not only meet the comfort and safety requirements of your residents but also align with the operational needs of your staff and the financial considerations of your facility.
 With our wide variety of options, finding the ideal bariatric wheelchair for your unique situation has never been easier.